You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [21:12]

-So your conceiving equipment says, you know, Don't look, you know, this is enough.
+So your conceivable equipment says, you know, don't look, you know, this is enough.
 I got the idea.
 Something's out there.
 That's enough.
-Now, just a second.
-I'm going to check to see what it is.
-And you look into yourself and then you sort of say, well, you know, it's this.
-And then that's what you think it is.
+Now, just a second, I'm going to check to see what it is.
+And you look into yourself and then you sort of say, well, You know, it's this, and then that's what you think it is.
 But it's not necessarily.
 Pardon?
 But it's not necessarily.
 It's not necessarily what?
 What it is.
-No, no, no. No, no, no. It's necessarily, mostly, you.
-It's a little bit not you because, in fact, you were scared into or forced to resort to something about yourself to come up with what that was.
+It's necessarily, mostly, you.
+It's a little bit not you, because, in fact, you were scared into or forced to resort to something about yourself to come up with what that was.
 Something happened.
 There is something happening besides you.
 But in response to what's happening, we always go back to ourselves to come up with what it is.

 [22:14]